playbenny/benny_manual/docs/blockipedia.md

 ## fx

+### fx.abl.distortion
+- wrapper for the abl.dsp.distortion. stereo in stereo out. only available in max 9.

+### fx.abl.fuzz
+- wrapper for the abl.dsp.fuzz. stereo in stereo out. only available in max 9.

+### fx.abl.pitchshift
+- wrapper for the abl.dsp.pitchshift. stereo in stereo out. only available in max 9.

+### fx.abl.waveshaper
+- wrapper for the abl.dsp.waveshaper. stereo in stereo out. only available in max 9.

 ### fx.clouds
 - A wrapper for Volker Böhm's port of Émilie Gillet's Clouds module.
+The module's internal buffer is 4 seconds long, you can save it to a wave slot and you're also able to load waves into it.

 ### fx.clouds.pvoc
 - A wrapper for Volker Böhm's port of just the phase vocoder from Émilie Gillet's Clouds module.